 Early this year, I shared a post on a frugal meal plan that can be shopped completely at Aldi.
-Most of the meals leaned more towards winter comfort foods.
+Most of the meals were geared towards winter comfort foods.
 Today, I am sharing a spring meal plan with lighter foods perfect for the warmer weather.

 Just like the winter meal plan post, this plan includes everything you need to purchase except for salt, pepper, and oil.
 I don’t want to assume that your pantry staples look like mine.
 However, if you have a well stocked spice cabinet you can save even more.
 Almost $8 dollars of this plan is for the spices.